v-pbartley/openhack-mc4h/docs/Challenge-6.md

 ---
-title: Challenge 6 - Dataverse Entity and Attribute Mapping
+title: Entity & Attribute Mapping
 has_children: false
-nav_order: 1
+nav_order: 8
 ---

 # Welcome to OpenHack for Microsoft Cloud for Healthcare